To lead the way toward a compassionate and caring community for all animals.

 Companion animals reside in loving homes.
 Communities respectfully coexist with wildlife.

-The Pasadena Humane Society & SPCA was founded in 1903 by a local Methodist group.
-In the early years, PHS worked to ensure the humane treatment of draft animals, as well as rescuing and rehoming orphaned and abused children.
-Companion animals gradually replaced working animals as PHS’ main focus, as working horses were retired in favor of modern machines.
+Pasadena Humane was founded in 1903 by a local Methodist group as “The Pasadena Humane Society for the Prevention of Cruelty to Children and Dumb Animals.”
+Like many turn-of-the-century humane societies, Pasadena Humane worked to ensure the humane treatment of draft animals, as well as rescuing and rehoming orphaned and abused children.
+Companion animals gradually replaced working animals as Pasadena Humane’s main focus, as working horses were retired in favor of modern machines.